Help centre:

 DERM and the NHS

-(Deep Ensemble for the Recognition of Malignancy) is a UKCA Class IIa AI as a Medical Device (AIaMD) that assesses dermoscopic images of skin lesions for skin cancer.
-In our most recent quarterly performance review (Q4 2023), we saw that DERM found 97% of the cancers we’ve seen while identifying 71% of benign lesions assessed.
+Deep Ensemble for the Recognition of Malignancy is a UKCA Class IIa AI as a Medical Device (AIaMD) that assesses dermoscopic images of skin lesions for skin cancer.
+See our most recent DERM performance analysis here.

 Currently DERM is mainly deployed in the patient pathway following an urgent suspected skin cancer referral by an NHS GP for suspicion of skin cancer.
 In the post referral pathway, DERM is deployed within an imaging clinic prior to attending a dermatologist appointment.
 Typically only between 6-8% of urgent suspected skin cancer referrals are malignant and DERM is used to ensure the malignant lesions are seen by consultant dermatologists faster while benign lesions can be sent down other appropriate pathways.